 Preponderance of the Evidence.
 Determinations of responsible or not responsible are based on the preponderance of evidence (i.e., “more likely than not”), either through an Administrative Hearing or the College Hearing Board.

-Public Safety.
+Campus Safety.
 Responsible for the general safety of the Wheaton community.
-More information can be found on the Public Safety website.
+More information can be found on the Campus Safety website.

 Shall and Will.
 Words that are used in the imperative sense.